Ajay Prabhakar

-Ajay Prabhakar is an Indian researcher and author who until 2014, was a United Nations Country Programme officer.
+Ajay Prabhakar is an Indian researcher and author who, until 2014, was a United Nations Country Programme officer.
 He has worked with the Nigerian Presidency in the Arts and Culture parastatal under President Olusegun Obasanjo.
-Prabhakar still serves as a consultant to the United Nations and other International bodies on Sustainable Development Goals, Technology, Research and Education.
+Prabhakar still serves as a consultant to the United Nations and other international bodies.

-Early life

-Born in Kerala, on 24 June 1978, to N. Prabhakar and Devi Prabhakar, Ajay Prabhakar is a graduate of the Mumbai University and has a doctoral degree from the University of North Carolina.

 Career

-Prabhakar is the author of six books, many of which are being used in schools, colleges and universities in the United States of America, Europe, Asia and Africa.
-He has done several projects under the aegis of United Nations in the domains of Education, Sustainable Development, Research, Archaeology, Governance etc. He was appointed Africa Renaissance Ambassador and also serves as an Ambassador for Global Peace by the Universal Peace Federation.
-He was decorated as an Ambassador for Research and Education by the Nigerian Presidency.
+Prabhakar is the author of six books, one of which are being used in a university in the United States of America.
+He has done several projects under the aegis of the United Nations in the domains of education, sustainable development, research, and archaeology.

-Prabhakar is the head of several research projects being carried out in Africa, Asia, Europe and the USA.
-He has worked extensively on multiple archaeological research projects with the Cross River State Government, specifically with the ministry of arts and culture, under then Governor Donald Duke, which included conservation, advocacy, sensitization and preservation of the Ikom Monoliths.
-He has received a letter of appreciation from the Governor Donald Duke for the same.
+Prabhakar is the head of several research projects in Africa, Asia, Europe and the USA.
+He has worked on multiple archaeological research projects with the Cross River State Government, specifically with the Ministry of Arts and Culture, under then Governor Donald Duke, which included conservation, advocacy, sensitization and preservation of the Ikom Monoliths.

-Prabhakar has also been involved for many years, in the linguistic and the archaeological study, comparison and the technical analysis of the Monolithic writings in Ireland, namely the Turoe Stone, the Castlestrange Stone, the Newgrange burial mound and the Ikom Monoliths.
-The findings of these studies have been published in his book The Gram Code and the subsequent papers published by him.
-The highlight of the whole project was the extensive use of artificial intelligence in different aspects of the project, but in particular, for the identification and mapping of the symbols.